 With PII lurking within the background pixels of untold numbers of unstructured media files, the challenges of e-discovery redaction have become a new kind of monster altogether.
 A time-consuming, expensive task, with a high likelihood of human error.
 One that requires attorneys to laboriously scour individual photos, videos, and audio files, searching for faces, objects, and words to blur, mute, and obscure by hand.

-Around the globe, the number of cases relying almost exclusively on unstructured data are climbing, so it’s no longer enough for AI solutions to offer text redaction, alone.
-Instead, attorneys need a program that comes equipped with automated redaction software.
-The kind of redaction machine learning algorithms that can not only find and redact PII in text, but in audio, photo, and video files, too.
+Around the globe, the number of cases relying almost exclusively on unstructured data is climbing, so it’s no longer enough for AI solutions to offer text redaction, alone.
+Instead, attorneys need a program that comes equipped with automated redaction software and machine learning algorithms that can not only find and redact PII in text, but in audio, photo, and video files too.

-That’s why we’re pleased to introduce Veritone Redact’s fully automated redaction software, which is capable of protecting PII in whatever form of unstructured media it might appear—just as prescribed!
+Fortunately, Veritone Redact’s fully automated redaction software and Veritone Redaction Managed Service, are capable of protecting PII in whatever form of unstructured media it might appear.

 Veritone’s Automated Redaction Software: the AI-Powered Solution

-With Veritone Redact, protecting the personally identifiable information of individuals is now easier than ever before—more importantly, it’s more effective.
+With Veritone Redact, protecting the personally identifiable information of individuals is now easier than ever before—and more effective.

 Attorneys who take advantage of this program will have access to a myriad of different PII detection tools, which can help them expedite e-discovery redaction, curb costs, save valuable resources, and decrease the likelihood of human error.